falreis/CarND-Advanced-Lane-Lines/writeup_report.md

 #### 3. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I croped my ROI in the image, then I convert the color to HSL (hue, saturation, lightness)
+I croped my ROI in the image, then I convert the color to HSL (hue, saturation, lightness). *(Pipeline line 5)*

 ![HSL ROI Image][image9]

 I ignored the Hue and Lightness of the output image and keep only the Saturation (S) channel.
-I used a combination of color and gradient thresholds to generate a binary image.
+I used a combination of color and gradient thresholds to generate a binary image. *(Pipeline line 9)*

 ![S-Channel Image][image10]